alex-kj-chin/theoryprep/index.md

 # Announcements

+(06/25ish) Week 5 videos and readings are up.
+The problem set will be up tomorrow.

 (06/18) Week 4 materials are up.

 (06/15) We've updated the Week 3 problem set to make designate some problems as "Additional," to be completed only if students have time.